 They would sit round a table, with pieces of paper in front of them.
 They passed them round and wrote on them, hiding what they were writing from everyone else.
 Then they folded the papers, passed them on, and started all over again.
-Tristan Tzara started the game, and Jacques Prévert developed it.
+Tristan Tzara invented the game, and Jacques Prévert developed it.
 Prévert created the beginnings of a sentence that gave its name to the game: exquisite corpse:

 The exquisite corpse shall drink the new wine.